duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 Now, the dataset is ready for visualization.
 This will help us in determining a research question.
 At this point it’s best to describe about our dataset. for this, we use the method `describe` from the `psych` library (Revelle, 2014).
 A basic example can be see [here](http://www.statmethods.net/stats/descriptives.html)

-**B. Data visualization**: visualizing data in pursuit of finding relationship between predictors
+  B. Data visualization: visualizing data in pursuit of finding relationship between predictors

 We begin the data exploration by univariate data visualization.
 Here, we will be using the `%>%` or the pipe operator from the `magrittr` package (Bache & Wickham, 2014) and `select` statement from the `dplyr package` (Wickham & Francois, 2015) to visualize all the predictors excluding Year.